HumeyraBali/MoonlightSurvivors/README.md

 - [Credits](#credits)

 ## Overview
 This is a 2D Vampire Survivors Like Game.
-The game is under development and I am sharing the demo version.
-I will update the game.
+The game has the basic mechanics of the vampire survivors game.
+I made this game to improve myself in Unity.

 <p float="left">
   <img src="Source_Images/1.png" alt="Screenshot 1" width="45%" style="margin: 2.5%;" />